AI-Driven Mobility Management for High-Speed Railway Communications: Compressed Measurements and Proactive Handover: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{igh} speed railway (HSR) provides people with safe, fast, comfortable and economical modes of transportation, and has been widely developed around the world.
+\IEEEPARstart{H}{igh}-speed railway (HSR) provides people with safe, fast, comfortable and economical modes of transportation, and has been widely developed around the world.
 Nevertheless, mobile communication systems are pivotal for ensuring rail safety, operations, maintenance, and delivering passenger information services.
-Emerging applications, such as railway multimedia dispatching, high-definition video monitoring on board and trackside, have posed stricter requirements on the reliability, data rate, and spectrum efficiency of the next-generation, dedicated mobile communication systems for HSR.
 However, the high speed of trains entails formidable challenges due to the time-varying nature of wireless channels in HSR communications.
 These challenges include the increased signaling overhead and reduced system throughput.

 Thanks to the abundant spectrum available at higher frequencies, communication systems using the millimeter wave (mmWave) technology avail of faster data transmission speeds and reduced latency compared to traditional low-frequency communications.
-For HSR communications, mmWave technology underpins increased data transmission rates that meet the demands of onboard applications and services, and provides low latency that is indispensable for real-time communication requirements.
+For HSR communications, mmWave frequency bands can underpin increased data transmission rates that meet the demands of onboard applications and services, and provides low latency that is indispensable for real-time communication requirements.
 However, mmWave communication systems suffer from significant path loss, which restricts the effective range of transmission.
 To tackle this problem, beamforming with large-scale antenna arrays can be employed to generate finely directional beams, mitigating propagation loss and expanding signal coverage.
 However, the high mobility of trains entails pressing challenges in mobility management for HSR communications.
-While being connected, a train has to address two types of mobility, i.e., the cell-level and beam-level mobility as specified in the 3rd Generation Partnership Project (3GPP) Release 17 for 5G systems\cite{3gpp2020}.
-Beam-level mobility involves dynamically switching beams in which the train establishes a link path to a new beam within the same cell, ensuring communication with high performance.
+While being connected, a train has to address two types of mobility, i.e., the beam-level and cell-level mobility as specified in the 3rd Generation Partnership Project (3GPP) Release 17 for fifth generation (5G) systems\cite{3gpp2020}.
+Beam-level mobility involves dynamically switching beams during which the train establishes a link path to a new beam within the same cell, ensuring communication with high performance.
 On the other hand, cell-level mobility focuses on cell handover between different cells.
-As trains move from one coverage zone to another, it is crucial to have a smooth cell handover to sustain continuous connectivity experience.
+As trains move from one coverage zone to another, it is crucial to have a smooth cell handover to sustain a continuous connectivity experience (Figure \ref{scenario diagramig}).